 More driving time off-road means more dirt being sucked up by the engine.
 Thankfully the air filter stops particles from entering the intake and causing engine damage.
 Although factory filters do a good job at stopping dirt, aftermarket air filters specifically made for off-road driving conditions use oiled or dry media filtration technology and are designed to stop dirt while continuing to flow clean air.
 Performance replacement filters drop right into the factory air box and are a great upgrade.
 Some filters may even provide a slight increase in power via improved airflow.
 An added benefit to performance replacement filters is that they can be cleaned and re-used, many for the lifetime of the vehicle.
 Some aftermarket air filter companies to look for are K&N Filters, AEM, Volant, Air Aid, and Rugged Ridge.

 TIP: Check your air filter after every big off-road trip.
 If the trail was dusty, chances are good the filter needs to be cleaned or replaced to maximize good airflow.
+Clean air is among the best truck mods you can make.

 We’ve all been there, you hit a bump then your body goes rocking front to back or side to side.
 You try to brace yourself, but there’s nothing to hold on to.
 The solution to this little problem is to add a set of grab handles.
 Having something to grab when tackling bumpy terrain will make the ride and experience much better – they also can make entering and exiting a modified off-road vehicle an easier task.
 We’ve tried and tested grab handles by MasterCraft Safety over the years and really like them (though there are a number of other manufacturers out there).
 They’re easy to install and are made from 1.5 nylon webbing, featuring a sturdy 5-inch thermo-press handle.
 MasterCraft Safety grab handles also use a Velcro loop system that easily attaches to any roll cage.
 They are also among the cheapest off-road mods available.
 Now you’ll really have a handle on things when the road gets rough.